-What to do if you don’t like your presentation audience?
+What should you do if you don’t like your presentation audience?

 How can you maintain genuine goodwill and avoid alienating clients or employees, whether potential or current, in such situations?
 The Pitch Avatar team offers some advice.